mhvwerts/pHfork/README.md

 This will install *pHfork* in the active Colab instance, and make it available for import in the Notebook.

+# Development

+## TO DO

+-   Add documentation for `AcidGasEq` to this README, and clean up.

 ## Development environment

+A suitable development and test Python environment can be created with conda:

+    $ conda create --name phfork_dev python numpy scipy matplotlib spyder jupyterlab
+    $ conda activate phfork_dev

 For development, clone the repository to a local directory: